Our research questions

 Is the nature of forest fires changing in a warming world?
 Are forests responding to disturbances differently than they have in the past?
 If so, how will these changes feedback to future disturbances such as fire and insect outbreaks?
 How are forests affected by the interaction of multiple disturbances (e.g., two successive fires, or insect outbreaks + fire)?
 How do these dynamics change over spatial and temporal scales?
 How can forest management shape forest trajectories and disturbance susceptibility?

-These are just a few of the interesting research questions we ask in the Harvey Lab, where our core mission is to conduct cutting-edge scientific research in forest/landscape/disturbance ecology that can further our understanding of the nature of forest ecosystems and inform effective forest management across public and private lands.
+These are just a few of the core research questions we ask in the Harvey Lab, where our core mission is to conduct cutting-edge scientific research in forest/landscape/disturbance ecology.
+We co-develop much of our research with partners and stakeholders, to further our understanding of the nature of forest ecosystems and connect our research to pressing issues in forest management across public and private lands.